Choose the right child restraint

 It is the law for all children up to the age of 7 to be in a child restraint or booster seat when travelling in a vehicle.

 Choosing the right child restraint for your child will depend on their age and size.
-See Child restraints, booster seats and adult seat belts [PDF 893Kb]
+See Child restraints, booster seats and seat belt readiness [PDF 3.9 Mb]

 To keep your child safe, the restraint must also be properly adjusted, fastened, and fitted to the vehicle.